GLN/MIDIFlower/README.md

 Documentation
 -------------

-The source code is completely documented, and `Example.ck` is a basic demo.
+The source code is completely documented, and `Demo.ck` is a basic implementation.

 Troubleshooting
 ---------------